zwang695/alexa-skills-list/README.md

 ## &nbsp;<img src="skills/B01HCNS4FU/skill_icon" alt="The Arlen Bystander icon" width="36"> [The Arlen Bystander](skills/B01HCNS4FU)

-*Alexa, ask the Arlen Bystander to give me an episode from season one.*
+*Alexa, ask the Arlen Bystander to give me an episode with Bobby from season one.*

 Ask the Arlen Bystander for random episodes of the television show King of the Hill.